-While your response to various situations may differ based on a number of factors, it is generally assumed that your approach to achieving goals and relating to others remains fairly consistent over time.
+While your response to various situations may differ based on several factors, it is generally assumed that your approach to achieving goals and relating to others remains consistent over time.
 By recognizing the markers of each profile, you can learn to adjust your approach as needed over time (such as when interacting with team members or in taking on a new project or challenging assignment).